Scan by John Rickus and Carlie Todoro-Rickus

 John Rickus is a prolific theatrical lighting designer.
 His most recent light design was described by Buffalo News arts critic Ben Siegel as “…dramatic enough to be its own character.”
 John has a degree in Communication Television and Theatre Arts from Valparaiso University.
 He has been the resident designer for Road Less Traveled Theatre (RLTP) since it’s 2003 inception and designs annually for Theatre of Youth (TOY) (Artistic Director Meg Quinn), Runway fashion show (Producer Erin Habes), and Torn Space Theatre (Artistic directors Daniel Shanahan and Melissa Meola.)
 John has been nominated for numerous Buffalo Artie awards for outstanding lighting design.
 He was awarded the honor five times for The Man with All the Luck (RLTP 2009), A Wrinkle in Time (TOY 2012), Clean House (RLTP 2013), An Iliad (RLTP 2014), and Frankenstein (RLTP 2017).
 He also was the environmental lighting designer for EnLIGHTen, a collaboration between the Buffalo Philharmonic Orchestra (BPO) and artist Projex.
 In EnLIGHTen the BPO played a concert of works by composers who lived with mental illness while creating great works accompanied by a video art installation projected on the architecture of the Richardson Complex, the former site of the Buffalo State Asylum for the Insane.
 John also works as the Head Carpenter for the UB Production Group at UB Center for the Arts.

 Carlie has a BFA in Studio Art with a concentration in sculpture and an MA in Performance Studies from The University at Buffalo.
 Her early use of light in metal sculpture led her to explore the light itself as the sculpture medium and as a tangible partner to dancers and machines in experimental performance pieces.
 Influenced by artists Anthony McCall, Kris Verdonck, Robert Wilson, and others, she pursued a masters degree that was based in art practice as research.
-Her thesis installation Light Shows: The Dynamism of Light in Performance can be viewed at academia.edu.
-Carlie combines sculpture and performance lighting into SCAN for The Burchfield Penny.
-Her work is often interactive, influenced by her work in the field of Arts in Medicine.
+Carlie combines sculpture and performance lighting into SCAN for The Burchfield Penney.
+Her work is often interactive, influenced by her work in the field of arts in medicine.
 Carlie has been an Artist in Residence at Oishei Children’s Hospital and Roswell Park Comprehensive Cancer Center since 2009.
 She engages patients and their families in the creative process for relaxation, self-actualization, and pain management using a flow state of creativity first described by psychologist Mihaly Csikszentmihalyi.
 She also collaborates regularly with dancer/choreographer Cynthia Pegado and her Art Moves Me Parkinson’s dance group.